- In 2021, UK trade (exports + imports) was £1.3 trillion with deficit of £29 billion:

 Top services sectors

-For services, many sectors generate a trade surplus (see Table 5.8).
-Three sectors stand out as the most important contributors to the UK’s trade surplus in services of £100 billion in 2019: financial services (£41 billion), professional and management consulting services (£24 billion) and, insurance & pension services (£17 billion), which together add up to r £72 billion of the services trade surplus.
+Unlike goods, several service sectors generate a trade surplus (see Table 5.10).
+Four sectors stand out as the most important contributors to the UK’s trade surplus in services of £127 billion in 2021: financial services (£45 billion), professional and management consulting services (£33 billion), telecoms, computer and information services (£19 billion), and insurance & pension services (£19 billion), which contributed £116 billion to the trade surplus.

-Use these ONS interactive tools to understand UK trade in goods and services.
-Most figures are for 2019 apart from the detail on services, for which the latest interactive data is 2018.
+Use these ONS interactive tools to understand UK trade in goods and services:

 - Trade in services 2018